-The annual Staff Survey provides an opportunity to ask how staff feel and our most recent survey showed very positive results.
+2021 brought our highest ever response rate for the national staff survey with over 900 of our staff responding to the survey.
+The annual Staff Survey provides an opportunity to ask how staff feel and our most recent survey showed some very positive results along with a number of areas where staff have told us they would like to see improvement.